 Travelling does not have to be expensive.
 I have asked you about your cheap travel tips and some of you said booking flights far in advance, others said that you use credit card points to get discounts.
 This is great but when talking about accommodation, have you ever been surfing?

-This year I have randomly met a few people who use an app called Couchsurfing for both, surfing at other people’s places and hosting foreign surfers.
+This year I have randomly met a few people who use the service called Couchsurfing for both, “surfing” at other people’s places and hosting foreign surfers.
 Somehow I could not understand why anybody would let a stranger into his home for free but after hearing so many stories about Surfers I have realised …

 Couchsurfing is a community of people who are open to meet travellers from all around the world and who want to hear their travel stories.
-Sure, the accommodation for surfers is free of charge because their hosts know that expending their own horizons and learning about different cultures is more important than paying some extra cash for their water bill that month.
-And just so you can feel safer, the app has a rating system where you can read people’s opinions about the hosts and the surfers.
+Sure, the accommodation for surfers is free of charge because their hosts know that expending their own horizons and learning about different cultures is priceless.
+And just so you can feel safer, the service has a rating system where you can read people’s reviews about the hosts and the surfers.